crtschin/thesis/README.md

 - CoLoR: Contains useful vector definitions
 - Equations: Dependent pattern matching a la Agda

 I made liberal use of Unicode characters.
-My dev environment consisted of VSCode with the coq, coq-linter and VSCoq extensions.
+My dev environment consisted of VSCode with the coq-linter and VSCoq extensions.
 The last of which is needed to use VSCode like a proper IDE for Coq.
 Lastly latex-input was used to input the Unicode symbols.